Graduate Students

 Babitha Shanmuganandapala

 Bio: Babitha Shanmuganandapala, RN, BSc, graduated from York University with Honours in 2014.
-She is in the Masters of Nursing program in the thesis stream at York University.
+She completed her Master's of Nursing program in the thesis stream at York University.
 She started in community nursing where she designed the Migrant Agricultural Workers Program, which aims to break down barriers to accessing healthcare by addressing the social determinants of health through health promotion initiatives, community capacity building and primary health care.
-She now works in the mental health field and will focus her thesis on immigrant and youth mental health.
+She now works in the mental health field and her thesis focused on immigrant and youth mental health.
 Research topic: Tamil-Canadian youth mental health.

 Mary Smith